openresty/resty-cli/README.md

         --resolve-ipv6      Make the nginx resolver lookup both IPv4 and IPv6 addresses.

+        --rr                Use Mozilla rr to record the execution of the underlying C process.

         --shdict 'NAME SIZE'
                             Create the specified lua shared dicts in the http configuration block (multiple instances are supported).